 My Porsche® 996 Turbo’s hydraulic wing system failed twice…the first failure was before I bought the Turbo.
 I purchased it knowing the wing did not function.
-As a chemical engineer with loads of process experience and being handy with tools – I thought it would be an easy fix.
-After researching a few “rebuilding the hydraulic cylinder” 996 turbo forum posts, I removed the 3-piece hydraulic mechanism from my Turbo and disassembled on my work bench.
-That exercise in futility took quite a bit of effort and time – and was a very messy job.
-The system is difficult to remove requiring a special tool and was not meant to be rebuilt.
+As an engineer with loads of process experience and being handy with tools – I thought it would be an easy fix.
+Having researched a few “rebuilding the hydraulic cylinder” forum posts, I removed the 3-piece hydraulic mechanism from the Turbo and disassembled it on my work bench.
+An exercise in futility that took quite a bit of effort and time – and was a very messy job.
+The system is difficult to remove without a special tool or precise instructions.
+Clearly it was not meant to be rebuilt.
 Parts had melted inside the motor and fluid had leaked out.
 Once the motor was rebuilt and the hydraulics refilled, bled and bench tested, the system was installed back into my Turbo.
 I continued researching the problem and learned that the hydraulic ram cylinders cannot be rebuilt without cutting them apart to replace leaky internal seals.
 This is followed by soldering them back together once correctly aligned – hoping the tube doesn’t warp from the heat – or disturb the new o-rings.
 For me, it was beyond a home remedy.

 Just a few months after the rebuild, a hydraulic ram failed again, leaking Pentosin down the back bumper and into the engine bay while on a long trip.
 The wing was stuck partially up on one side and wouldn’t move.
 I wondered, why such a poorly designed system was ever incorporated on the Porsche® Turbo super car?